inductiva/inductiva/docs-sources/scale-up/benchmark/run-benchmarks.md

 # Run a Benchmark

-Benchmarking helps you measure and compare the performance of different configurations, like machine types or simulation settings.
-It’s an essential step to reduce costs and speed up your simulations without losing accuracy.

 In this tutorial, we’ll show you how to use Inductiva’s API to run a benchmark.
 We’ll use the [SPlisHSPlasH simulator](https://inductiva.ai/guides/splishsplash) as an example, so you can follow along and learn the process step by step.